openstack-archive/qinling/doc/source/index.rst

 (Kubernetes/Swarm, etc.) and different function package storage backends (local/Swift/S3) by nature using plugin mechanism.

+With Qinling, you can run code without provisioning or managing servers.
+You pay only for the compute time you consume—there’s no charge when your code isn’t running.
+You can run code for virtually any type of application or backend service—all with zero administration.
+Just upload your code and Qinling takes care of everything required to run and scale your code with high availability.
+You can set up your code to automatically trigger from other OpenStack services or call it directly from any web or mobile app.

 * Free software: Apache license
 * Documentation: http://qinling.readthedocs.io/
 * Source: http://git.openstack.org/cgit/openstack/qinling